Three times a week, we do our podcast, Verdict with Ted Cruz.

 Thank you, sir.

-Uh let me play some of this Devin Nunez issue, because we're gonna get back to the issue of terror at the top of the next hour, Nigel Farage among our many guests.
+Let me play some of this Devin Nunez issue because we're going to get back to the issue of terror at the top of the next hour, Nigel Farage among our many guests.

-Um, but let me play some of what Nunia Is saying the Trump team conversations, including the President elect, caught in surveillance.
+The Trump team conversations, including the president-elect, caught in surveillance.

 Trump was right.